CXO Chef Flow

 Talent Shortage & Skill Gaps

-Recruiting and retaining skilled security analysts, threat hunters, and architects remains a perennial challenge—especially for 24×7 Security Operations Centers (SOCs).
+Recruiting and retaining skilled security analysts, threat hunters, and architects remains a perennial challenge-especially for 24x7 Security Operations Centers (SOCs).

 PS ID-12